 Studies have shown that adrenaline from stress on the roads stays in your body for up to four hours.
 That’s four hours of stress hormones in your body for one random person who pulled in front of you.

-8. Be present
+9. Be present

 When you are at work, do your work to the best of your ability and don’t moan about your spouse, mother, or other things.

 Don’t be somewhere in your body, but somewhere else in your mind.
-Be present.

-9. Keep your handbag light
+10. Keep your handbag light

-10. Organize until you find what you’re looking for
+11. Tidy up until you find what you’re looking for

 According to Pixie’s Lost & Found survey, Americans spend about 2.5 days a year looking for things they’ve lost!
 That’s 60 hours a year.

-11. Have a place for everything
+12. Have a place for everything

-Start by giving everything a place.
+Give everything a place.

-When you bring items into your home, find a place for it immediately.
-In fact, you should know where it will go before you walk out the shops with it.
-If you don’t have a place for it, then it shouldn’t come home with you.
+When you bring something new into your home, find a place for it immediately.
+In fact, you should know where it will go before you walk through the front door with it.

 Things usually take longer than you think they will.
-Rather over-estimate and over-deliver, to yourself and others.
+Rather over-estimate and over-deliver, to yourself and to others.

 If you are given a job to do, pad the deadline with a day or two.
 That way you have time to fix things if they go wrong without upsetting your client or boss.

-13. Practice gratitude
+14. Practice gratitude

-Being thankful for what you have goes a long way in giving you inner peace.
-It reminds you how much you already have and how far you’ve come.
-This sets up a great base for everything else and how you approach life.
+Being grateful reminds you how much you already have and how far you’ve come.
+This sets a great foundation for the rest of your life and how you approach what comes your way.

 Every night, before you go to sleep, spend a few minutes giving thanks for the people in your life, the experiences you had that day, and for having luxuries like a soft pillow to put your head on.

-14. Focus on one goal at a time
+15. Focus on one goal at a time